 Example: If the user is looking at the third message out of a total of 6 messages in the Inbox folder, the icon is displayed as the icon on the left column.

 Priority Status

-The "Priority" feature is toggled on before the message is sent.
+- The "Priority" feature is toggled on before the message is sent. - Messages in the Inbox folder are flagged with "Priority".

 Request Reply